This post may contain affiliate links. Read our disclosure page for full details.

 Once I was able to confront my then-boyfriend, it was clear that he was horrified at being found out, but that he was not regretful.
 He wanted out of the relationship, and this was his immature, gutless way of making it happen.
 For anyone out there contemplating how to break up with a partner, I can’t stress enough that this is not the way to do it.

 Thus began some of the most challenging months of my life.
-I realize a breakup doesn’t compare to a devastating illness or the death of a loved one, but when it’s a serious relationship (and what it happens with such little warning) the resulting pain can be equally as traumatic.
+I realize a breakup doesn’t compare to a devastating illness or the death of a loved one, but when it’s a serious relationship (and when it happens with such little warning) the resulting pain can be equally as traumatic.

 It was…the worst time, and yet, I made it through.
 This was my first major heartbreak, and I emerged (though not unscathed) stronger than I’ve ever been.
 If you’re dealing with a broken heart right now, I wish I could reach out and hug you and let you know it will be alright…eventually.
 As you begin the healing process, here are a few things I did during my own breakup that ended up being rejuvenating and incredibly helpful.
 Give them a gentle try.